 To take advantage of the SSL tunnel, you need to download and use the Stunnel program.
 It’s not so easy to do: to configure Stunnel, you will need a strong technical knowledge and command-line skills.
 Some VPN services offer SSL tunneling through their custom applications, but this is extremely rare.

 If an ordinary VPN does not cope with locks, you can use a double proxy.
 For example, you connect to a server in one country, and through it connect to a server in another country.
 Both will work legally, just the second one will think that you are from the country where the sites or apps are not banned.

-Even while using the 443 port, most firewalls decrypt the packages and identify them as a proxy traffic.
+Even while using the 443 port, most firewalls decrypt the packages and identify them as proxy traffic.
 So, some services provide a technology, which allows to mask proxy traffic, presenting it as regular web traffic, encrypted with TLS protocol.
-Using traffic obfuscation makes possible to hide the headers of proxy packages, hiding it from the firewalls.
+Using traffic obfuscation makes it possible to hide the headers of proxy packages, hiding it from the firewalls.

 Avoid risky location